-The opening jins of the song is Ajam on the flat 6th scale degree, another quite common jins used in Maqam Bayati.
-My opening examples in Maqam Bayati didn't show it, but this jins is in fact present in two of those three pieces: in the Sama3i Bayati, Jins Ajam on the 6th forms a major part of the third khana, while in the dance piece for Taheya Carioca, Ajam appears after the passage I transcribed in example 6; and in both of those cases, it appears in the same way: via a descent from the octave after the appearance of Jins Bayati on the octave tonic, then leading down to Nahawand on the 4th scale degree.
+Bayati, Jins Ajam on the 6th scale degree forms a major part of the third khana, while in the dance piece for Taheya Carioca, Ajam appears after the passage I transcribed in Example 6.
+In both of those cases, it appears in the same way: via a descent from the octave after the appearance of Jins Bayati on the octave tonic, then leading down to Nahawand on the 4th scale degree.
 In our example here, "Ah Ya Hilu," the opening Jins Ajam is similarly followed by a descent to Jins Nahawand on the 4th scale degree.
 The line repeats, followed by a brief dip to the root Jins Bayati (its first appearance in the song), which is then followed a cadential melody using Jins Hijaz on the 4th scale degree, reaching up to the octave tonic and then descending down to end on the root Jins Bayati.
-This cadential melody is more or less identical to the first pathway we discussed for Maqam Bayati Shuri, shown in Example 18 and figure 19.
+This cadential melody is more or less identical to the first pathway we discussed for Maqam Bayati Shuri, shown in Examples 18 and 19.